HMS Ambuscade (1773)

-HMS Ambuscade was a 32-gun fifth-rate frigate of the Royal Navy, built in the Grove Street shipyard of Adams & Barnard at Depford in 1773.
+HMS Ambuscade was a 32-gun fifth-rate frigate of the Royal Navy, built in the Grove Street shipyard of Adams & Barnard at Deptford in 1773.
 The French captured her in 1798 but the British recaptured her in 1803.
 She was broken up in 1810.

 American Revolution

+Sometime in June, 177 she captured the sloops 2 Brothers and Succsess in Massachusetts Bay.
+On 3 June she captured Swallow in Casco Bay, Massachusetts.
+On 18 June, 1777 she captured Hope in Boston Bay.
+Sometime in September, 1777 she recaptured Restoration in Boston Bay.
+On 1 October, 1777 she captured S. W. Erskine.

-On 19 May 1778 she recaptured brig Mary.
-On 31 May 1778 she captured American brig "Charming Sally" near Cape Sambro.
+On 19 May 1778 she recaptured the brig Mary.
+On 31 May 1778 she captured the American brig Charming Sally near Cape Sambro.

 On 22 June 1779, after a short action, Ambuscade captured the French brig Hélene, which was the former Royal Navy 14-gun sloop HMS Helena.
 The Royal Navy took her back into service under her original name.
 Six days later Ambuscade captured the French privateer Prince de Montbray.
 The privateer was possibly out of Granville and under the command of Captain Boisnard-Maisonneuve.